-grims, Chaucer planned to have each pilgrim tell tales.
+To give further insight into the character of these living pilgrims, Chaucer planned to have each pilgrim tell tales.
 The tales are not isolated entities, but they are closely related to previous information that has been given about their tellers.
 Nor are these stories alike in form or subject matter; this variety stems from the fact that they are told by a great variety of people.
 Structurally, they are merely long speeches expressing, directly, or indirectly, the characters of the pilgrims.
-Both Derek D. Brewer and G. G. Sedgewick warn readers to remember that the pilgrims do not live for the sake of the tales; rather all is done for the sake of characterization.
-Thus, the Prologue, links, and tales form the dramatic whole which makes up this masterpiece.
+Both Derek D. Brewer and G. G. Sedgewick warn readers to remember that the pilgrims do not live for the sake of the tales; rather all is done for the sake of characterization.6 Thus, the Prologue, links, and tales form the dramatic whole which makes up this masterpiece.

 The collection is a prototype of human life as it passed before Chaucer's eyes.
 As a Human Comedy of the Middle Ages, it has both a timeless and a temporal quality.
-The persons are so realistic that they characters more fully, the reader must remember the great difference between their background and the twentieth century.
-As John Spires states, "A way of life, a whole phase of civilization; different in many respects from our own, goes into the composing of that Chaucerian depth."
-A "whole phase of civilization" is viewed; it is fourteenth century England in its various aspects.
+The persons are so realistic that they seem to be modern characters.
+However, in order to understand these characters more fully, the reader must remember the great difference between their background and the twentieth century.
+As John Spires states, "A way of life, a whole phase of civilization; different in many respects from our own, goes into the composing of that Chaucerian depth."7 A "whole phase of civilization" is viewed; it is fourteenth century England in its various aspects.

-Oberek D. Brewer, Chaucer, 2nd ed.
+6Derek D. Brewer, Chaucer, 2nd ed.
 (London, 1958), p.
 155. Also G. G. Sedgewick, "The Progress of Chaucer's Pardoner, 1880-1940," Modern Language Quarterly, I (1940), 431-32.